 Fr.
 Joseph served as youth director, intern, and pastoral assistant at the Basilica of St Mary (Livonia, MI), St Elijah Church (Oklahoma City), St George Church (Cicero, IL), and St George Church (Fishers, IN).
 He has also given numerous retreats and lectures throughout the country.
 He also served in various capacities at a number of Orthodox camps throughout the country, beginning with 3 summers at the Antiochian Village in Ligonier, PA.

-In 2014, Joseph married his wife, Jennifer, and in 2016, they welcomed their first child, Juliana.
+In 2014, Joseph married his wife, Jennifer, and they have two daughters.
 On June 28, 2015, Joseph was ordained to the diaconate, and on June 9, 2016, he was ordained to the holy priesthood, both ordinations by the laying on of hands by His Grace, Bishop ANTHONY of Toledo and the Midwest.